Selling Information in Competitive Environments: Optimal Mechanisms

-for functions $w_1, w_2:\V\to\R$.
-Expression \ref{eq:meta} and the characterization of obedience obtained in \Cref{lemm:char} suggest a convenient parametrization of the auctioneer's problem in terms of the functions $h_i:V\mapsto \P[A_i=\theta\given V]$ from $\V$ to $[0,1]$ for $i\in\set{1,2}$.
+Expression \ref{eq:meta} and the characterization of obedience obtained in \Cref{lemm:char} suggest a convenient parametrization of the seller's problem in terms of the functions $h_i:\V\to[0,1]$ given by $h_i(V)\eqdef \P[A_i=\theta\given V]$ for each player $i\in[n]$.
 These functions can easily be expressed in terms of the recommendation rule $\sigma$.
 Indeed, we have almost surely

-and similarly for $\P[A_2=\theta\given V]$.
-Conversely the following lemma (proved in \Cref{sec:app-b}) shows how to construct a recommendation rule which has $h_1$ and $h_2$ as its marginals.